schoto/THM-Complete-Beginner/linux fundamentals 3.md

-<h2>AAAAALL RIGHT, this is the the part 3 of Linux Fundamentals with THM</h2>
+<h2>AAAAALLRIGHT, this is the the part 3 of Linux Fundamentals with THM</h2>

 <h3>Terminal Text Editors</h3>